resonatecoop/stream/README.md

   </a>
 </div>

 Resonate is an open-source music streaming service run by a cooperative of artists and software developers.

-If you want to know what we're building, or want to get involved head over to the Platform category on our [forum](https://community.resonate.is/t/development-team/1724).
+If you want to know what we're building, or want to get more involved head over to the Platform category on our [forum](https://community.resonate.is/t/development-team/1724).

+If you're looking for a good first task, feel encouraged to take on an un-assigned ['help wanted'](https://github.com/resonatecoop/stream/issues).

+Are you building something using the Resonate [API](#api) and would like to request a change?
+Resonate welcomes #proposals in the [Co-Operation section of the forum](https://community.resonate.is/c/66).

 ## Table of Contents
 - [Development](#development)